Monique Luiz

 Corzilius appeared in her first television commercial role at the age of two, using the stage name Monique Cozy.
 She appeared in television advertisements for advertisers including Kodak, Velveeta, and Prudential Insurance.
 She moved to France with her parents in 1975 and married there before returning to the United States in 1983.
 She appeared in the 2014 documentary Bombs Away and was recruited by Hillary Clinton, the 2016 Democratic presidential nominee, to appear in an advertisement for her presidential campaign against Donald Trump.

 Early life and "Daisy"

 Monique M. Corzilius was born on May 3, 1961, and raised in Pine Beach, New Jersey.
 She was the youngest of Fred and Colette Corzilius' three children.
 During her childhood, her mother took her to child acting auditions in the New York City.
 Working under the stage name Monique Cozy, her first professional appearance was at the age of two, modeling in a print advertisement for Lipton soup.
-She also appeared in advertisements for companies including Kodak, Velveeta, and Prudential Insurance.
+She also appeared in advertisements for companies including Kodak, Velveeta, Prudential Insurance.